Food & Food Contact Materials

 • cannot be claims about the diagnosis, cure, mitigation, or treatment of disease; and

-• are required to be reviewed and evaluated by FDA prior to use.
+• are required to be reviewed and evaluated by the FDA prior to use.

-There are two types of health claims: “authorized” and “qualified” health claims.
+There are two types of health claims: “authorized” and “qualified”.

 To be approved by the FDA as an authorized health claim, there must be significant scientific agreement (SSA) among qualified experts that the claim is supported by the totality of publicly available scientific evidence for a substance/disease relationship.
 The SSA standard is intended to be a strong standard that provides a high level of confidence in the validity of the substance/disease relationship.